linear-b/gitstream/docs/automation-actions.md

 This action, once triggered, adds a comment to the PR.

+This is a manged action, when a PR updates, the existing comments that were added by gitStream are re-evaluated and those that are not applicable are removed.

 <div class="filter-details" markdown=1>

 | Args       | Usage | Type      | Description                         |